Why famous people and organizations recommend coaching

 Don’t mistake coaching in the workplace for consulting, mentoring or career counseling.
 These disciplines are very different in focus and result.

 Coaching is not counseling.
 Counseling or therapy focuses on pathology.
-The underlying assumption is that there is a problem with the client that needs to be fixed and the counselor or therapist does the fixing.
+The underlying assumption is that there is a problem with the client that needs to be fixed.
+In this example the counselor or therapist does the fixing.
 Coaching, in contrast, considers the client healthy and capable and focuses on forward-movement.
 This shifts the focus from historic analysis and healing to awareness and growth.
 Counseling focuses predominantly on the past, coaching focuses on the future.

 Coaching is not consulting.
 Consulting puts the consultant front and center.
 The consultant is the expert who provides solutions or prescribes solutions.
-The underlying assumption here is that the consultant knows more than the client and thus is superior.
+The underlying assumption in this scenario is that the consultant knows more than the client and is superior.
 The focus in consulting is on the object, not the person.
-Coaching puts the client at the center.
-A coach partners with the client to achieve the client’s goals and assumes the client smart and capable to derive actions her-/himself from the things discovered during a coaching session.
+Coaching puts the person at the center.
+A coach partners with the client to achieve the client’s goals.
+Coaching assumes the client smart and capable to derive actions her-/himself from the things discovered during a coaching session.

 Coaching is not teaching.
 Teaching puts the teacher at the top and creates unilateral communication.
 The teacher emits information and the student receives it.
 While there are “teachable moments” in coaching or adjacent services offered by a coach that include teaching, coaching itself facilitates learning through coaching competencies such as creating awareness, powerful questioning, and other tools.